MSalah73/Kratos/documentation/docs/ui.md

 * Go to `App\frontend\app\component\ImageUploader\ImageUploader.js` and modify the `apiUrl` variable at line 71 to mobile device IP

 ## Connecting an emulator to the UI - pixel 2 preferred
-* Lunch the emulator.
+* From within Android Studio, launch an [Android emulator](https://developer.android.com/studio/run/managing-avds).
   * Make sure you have your frontend running.
 * Go to the cmd where you ran your frontend and press d.
-* Once a tab open on the browser, click on run on android device/emulator
+* Once a tab opens on your web-browser, click on run on android device/emulator button on the left.

 # Expected format
 The backend expects a formdata with a image url embedded in it.
 The Key value is the photo.